Constraints

 • ✅ Random-cyclic variables (randc())

-• ⏳ Array constraints (for loops - future)
+• ✅ Iterative constraints (for loops with ranges)

 PSS (Portable Stimulus Standard):